How to Use For Loops in VBA

 Sub quarterlyAverage() Dim breakStatus As Integer breakStatus = 0 For i = 2 To 21 newRange = Range(Cells(i, 2), Cells(i, 5)) For j = 2 To 5 Cells(i, j).Select If Cells(i, j) = 0 Then breakStatus = 1 Exit For Else breakStatus = 0 End If Next Range("J1").Value = breakStatus If breakStatus = 1 Then Cells(i, 6).Value = "Missing data" Else Cells(i, 6).Value = Application.Average(newRange) End If Next End Sub

 Let’s break it down, one section at a time.
-We’ll look at the outer loop first.
-Here’s what the outer loop looks like:
+We’ll look at the outside loop first.
+Here’s what it looks like:

 For i = 2 To 21 newRange = Range(Cells(i, 2), Cells(i, 5)) If breakStatus = 1 Then Cells(i, 6).Value = "Missing data" Else Cells(i, 6).Value = Application.Average(newRange) End If Next